jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 ## Components
 The components can roughly be divided in three classes.
 One that deals with general inputs (e.g., checkboxes), one that deals with assigning variables and one that groups components together.
 Each will be covered in the following section.
+Some remarks about these components:
+- They are all QML items, so they automatically get generic QML properties like `enabled` or `visible`.
+- The properties of the components can be set directly with a value.
+You can use also a JavaScript expression so that the value will depend on other components (see the section on [Connecting Multiple Components](#connecting-multiple-components)).
-Note that in several examples you may encounter `qsTr()`, it is important that this function wraps all text that will be shown in the interface.
+- In several examples you may encounter `qsTr()`, it is important that this function wraps all text that will be shown in the interface.
 It will provide the possibility to translate JASP in the future.
-Additionally, note that the components described below may generally be nested to an arbitrary level (e.g., a checkbox in a checkbox in a checkbox).
+- The components described below may generally be nested to an arbitrary level (e.g., a checkbox in a group in a checkbox).

 ### General Input
-These components are quite common in questionnaires and input forms on websites, they include the checkbox, radiobutton, dropdown and fields where text may be entered.
+These components are quite common in questionnaires and input forms on websites, they include the checkbox, radiobutton, dropdown, slider and textfields where text may be entered.

 #### CheckBox
+Check button that can be toggled on and off.
+If some components are nested inside a CheckBox, they are automatically enabled or disabled when the CheckBox is set or not.
 Properties
 - `name`: string identifier (in your R code you will be able to retrieve the value of the checkbox through this identifier)
 - `label`: text that will be shown to the left of the checkbox
-- `checked`: [optional, default: `false`] boolean specifying if it should contain a checkmark (often a binding that when evaluated gives a boolean, see the section on [Connecting Multiple Components](#connecting-multiple-components))
+- `checked`: [optional, default: `false`] boolean specifying if it should be set per default on or not.
 - `childrenOnSameRow`: [optional, default: `false`] boolean specifying if components (e.g., other checkboxes, textfields) nested within the checkbox should be shown on the same row or, alternatively, below the checkbox
-- `columns`: [optional, default: `1`] integer specifying how many columns the nested components should spread out over (e.g., when set to 3, with three nested checkboxes, these three checkboxes will appear side by side on the same horizontal row)
+- `columns`: [optional, default: `1`] integer specifying how many columns the nested components should occupy (e.g., when set to 3, with three nested checkboxes, these three checkboxes will appear side by side on the same horizontal row)

 <details>
 	<summary>Examples</summary>